 - 1. Create a Jamboard file for the students to use for the dot connecting activity. - 2.
-Pull slide 2 from the deck into the Jamboard file using the Google Drive integration. - 3.
-Copy this frame four or five times so that each team member will be able to work individually on their own frame.

-4. Then, share the Jamboard file with students using Google Drive or Google Classroom.
+Pull in slide 2 from the deck into the Jamboard file. - 3.
+Copy this frame four or five times so that each team member will be able to work individually on their own frame. - 4.
+Then, share the Jamboard file with students using Google Drive or Google Classroom.
 Ensure that each group has their own copy of jam template.